-The project started in September 2011 and is well underway with some great ambitions.
-Running for three years, each of the eight schools receive free expert support and encouragement to enable them to develop and maintain new environmental areas and facilities for their school grounds.
-The emphasis of this project is on talking to the children, developing grounds, integrating outdoor education into the curriculum, and ensuring that this work continues well beyond the end of the project.
+The project began in September 2011 and since then, each of the eight schools taking part has received free expert support and encouragement to enable them to develop and maintain new environmental areas and facilities for their school grounds.
+The emphasis of this project was very much on talking to the children, developing grounds, integrating outdoor education into the curriculum, and ensuring that this work continues well beyond the end of the project.

 Roots to Green Living is about inspiring and educating children to understand, enjoy and care for the environment both now and in the future.
 The more active and passionate their interest in their environment, the more likely they are to lead themselves and others to make better informed and more sustainable decisions about their world.